Axia-Tech/cumulus/README.md

 ## Local Setup

-Launch a local setup including a Relay Chain and a Parachain.
+Launch a local setup including a Relay Chain and a Allychain.

 ### Launch the Relay Chain